Introduction to Time Blocking

 3. Creates Realistic Expectations

 When you schedule tasks on your calendar, you’re forced to confront the reality of how much time you actually have.
+Using a time blocked calendar gives you a clear overview of your blocked time, making it easier to prevent overcommitment and ensure you have dedicated segments for each activity.
 This visibility helps you make more realistic commitments and prioritize effectively.
 Research from the Journal of Consumer Research found that people consistently underestimate how long tasks will take by 40% on average [5].

 4. Protects Time for Deep Work

 For knowledge workers, the ability to focus deeply without distraction is increasingly valuable.
 Time blocking allows you to carve out and protect time for your most important deep work, ensuring that shallow tasks don’t consume your entire day.
+By scheduling dedicated blocks, you can stay focused and minimize distractions, making it easier to maintain concentration during your most critical work periods.
 Cal Newport, author of “Deep Work,” advocates time blocking as a critical strategy for protecting time for concentrated work [6].

 5. Improves Work-Life Balance